 In Ohio, it is illegal for anyone to knowingly cause serious physical harm to another person or unborn child in a fit of rage or sudden passion.
 You can also be charged with aggravated assault if you cause or attempt to cause harm with a deadly weapon.

 The State of Ohio considers aggravated assault to be a crime of passion.
-This charge is largely based on your mental state at the time of the crime.
+This charge is largely based on your mental state during the crime.

-Aggravated assault is typically a fourth-degree felony, but it can be escalated to a third-degree felony if the assault is direct at a police officer.
+Aggravated assault is typically a fourth-degree felony, but it can be escalated to a third-degree felony if the assault is directed at a police officer.